JuliaIDE/Julia-LT/README.md

 This is a plugin for Light Table supporting Julia.

 The plan is to build a powerful environment for technical computing, to rival the likes of Mathematica/Matlab for interactivity and ease of use.
-It's currently usable but doesn't completely replace the standard REPL.
+It's currently usable but doesn't replace the standard REPL.

 ## Instructions